ddev/ddev/docs/content/users/topics/sharing.md

 * Sharing on a local network so that everybody on the local network can see your project
 * Some CI applications

-There are at least three different ways to share a running DDEV-Local project outside the local developer machine:
+There are at least three different ways to share a running DDEV project outside the local developer machine:

 * `ddev share` (using ngrok to share over the internet)
 * Local name resolution and sharing the project on the local network